 |Title:||Immersion and interaction: Creating virtual 3d worlds for stage performances|

 |Publisher:||Brunel University School of Arts PhD Theses|

 |Description:||This thesis was submitted for the degree of Doctor of Philosophy and awarded by Brunel University.|

-|Appears in Collections:||School of Arts Theses|
+|Appears in Collections:||Dept of Arts and Humanities Theses|

 Items in BURA are protected by copyright, with all rights reserved, unless otherwise indicated.